jrsoftware/issrc/README.md

    We compile all of Inno Setup's projects under Delphi 11.3 Alexandria.

-   If you do not have access to this version of Delphi, you should be able to compile the projects on other versions, however complete compatibility is NOT guaranteed.
-We try to make Inno Setup compilable on the other versions when possible, but do not have the resources to test every change on every Delphi version.

    There's a free version of Delphi available called the Community Edition.
    See https://www.embarcadero.com/products/delphi/starter/free-download.